tigranbs/mcgravity/README.docker.md

 ## Overview

-McGravity is a tool that connects multiple MCP (Machine Communication Protocol) servers into one unified service.
+McGravity is a tool that connects multiple MCP (Model Context Protocol) servers into one unified service.
 This document explains how to use McGravity with Docker.

 ## Using the Docker Image